frontity-demos/2020-06-jsnation-workshop/README.md

 export default connect(Root);
 ```
-You can try changing the URL to something like http://localhost:3000/hello-frontity to see how the `state.router.link` changes.
+You can try changing the URL in the browser's address bar to something like http://localhost:3000/hello-frontity to see how the `state.router.link` changes.

 > *[Back to top](#table-of-contents)*